FoxMoss/Setting-Up-j2me-in-2025-debian/README.md

 # Notes
 * The run button works perfectly unlike those suckers on Arch :P
-* If you have images to submit to this guide, open a GitHub issue and I'll be happy to add them
 * I didn't test this guide exactly in this order, but its still the correct steps to my knowledge